 He shrugged.
 “Don’t know.
 Depends on you, I guess.
 Look, princess, I’m not the type to give brilliant advice or deep council.
 I’m a mercenary.
 You pay me, point, and I go stab things.
 But, I figure that if you think about it, you’ll find that running off to Idris is about the least useful thing you could do.
 You won’t be able to do anything there other than sit about and knit doilies, or whatever princesses usually do.

 “Your father has other heirs.
 Here, you might be largely ineffective--but there you’re redundant.
-Accomplish only a few simple things here, and your stay will be worth it, in the eyes of your kingdom.
+Accomplish only a few simple things here, and your stay will be worth it for Idris.
 Even if it kills you.”

 He fell silent, stretching, resting back a little more.

-Pleasant man to have a conversation with, she thought to herself, shaking her head.
+Pleasant man to have a conversation with, Vivenna thought to herself, shaking her head.
 She turned away from the mercenary, looking toward the doorway.

 And found Clod standing right beside her stool.